NoahPeeters/noahpeeters.de/_pages/cv.md

 ---
 {% include print-profile.html %}

 Computer science student from Germany.
 Currently working as an iOS Developer.
-Interested in quantum computing.
+Interested in sustainability.

 Education
 --------